Freitag, 5. Oktober 2012

 Somehow the brain makes no distinction between dreamt and lived experience.
 I can say that my own memory frequently can't tell apart dream from so called "reality".
 It's like I exist on two existential plains, at least.
 I recall a physicist very well who explained to me on a parking lot once, how there are various dimensions, that I found myself between two right then.
 I was dreaming.
 Yet there was something so real about him, especially about the insight he shared.

 Some psychoanalysts may attribute the various characters and places to protagonize a dream to the self.
 Quite simply, they may claim that fears, insecurities, complexes, desires and the like manifest themselves in the symbolic intricacies of reveries.
 As of late, I find the egocentrism of such notions quite tiresome.
-As if extra self phenomena could have no place within.
-As if the self was a place of isolation, exclusion and estrangement towards the world that surrounds it, the universe upon which it truly depends, the cosmos that nurtures it, that gives it life.
+As if extra-self phenomena could have no place within.
+As if the self was a place of isolation, exclusion and estrangement versus the world that surrounds it; the universe upon which it truly depends; the cosmos that nurtures it, that gives it life.

-On another occasion an ayurvedic physician stressed for me to remember that "everything is an illusion."
+On another occasion an ayurvedic physician stressed, for me to remember that "everything is an illusion."
 I was awake, though I recall as if it were a dream.
-In memory there isn't a difference between him as he sat in his office across the desk from me and the physicist who spake to me between a parked car and the hole in the ground we'd just come out of.
-Never got around to ask the physician: if everything is an illusion, then what is real?
+In sheer memory exists no difference between him as he sat in his office across the desk from me and the physicist who spake to me between a parked car and the hole in the ground we'd just come out of.
+Never got around to ask the physician: if everything is an illusion, then, what is real?

 Keine Kommentare: